benjamingorman/kagtcprlib/README.md

 * Supports async connections to multiple KAG servers.

+`kagtcprlib` is available from PyPi.
+To install: `pip install kagtcprlib`

 The basic design of the library is that the user creates a `Client` instance:

 ```python